 I have to admit that when I was asked to review Zoë’s book, Saying Goodbye, I was worried that I would find it a very hard read.
 As I’ve been struggling with my mental health since Little Mister H was born in July 2016.

-And I now believe that most of this stems from the years of heartbreak due to baby loss.
+And I now believe that most of this stem from the years of heartbreak due to baby loss.
 During that time I never allowed myself to grieve.
 To process what had happened.
 So the grief and trauma of those miscarriages have now caught up with me.

 Oh, how I wish that Zoë’s book had been around when I was going through our miscarriages.
 It would have helped me process the baby loss.
 And encourage me to grieve for the children that we never got to hold.